 Key work & services provided:

-The Bossington Estate client requested a design/build service to include:
+The Bossington Estate client requested a ‘Principle designer and Contractor’ service to include:

 - An initial consultancy site assessment, detailed Topographic survey and outline detailed design leading to;